vincenzobuglino/server-tools/base_conditional_image/README.rst

 Usage
 =====

-Go to *Technical Settings > Settings > Images* to configure all the images.
+Go to *Technical Settings > Settings > Conditional Images* to configure all the images.
 You can define images for specific objects, depending on the attributes and the company of the object.

 The `selector` should return a boolean expression.
 All fields of the object are available to compute the result.

-The system will first try to match an image with a company set up, then with the ones without a company.
-If your object does not have a `company_id` field, this check will be ignored and only images without a company will be used.

 Bug Tracker
 ===========